 Size: 8 to 10 feet long

-Lifespan: 25-30 years is typical; oldest recorded was 43 years
+Lifespan: 25 to 30 years is typical; the oldest recorded was 43 years

 Captive bred reptiles are generally more healthy and docile than wild caught counterparts.
 Boas from South America are slightly more aggressive and may hiss when they feel threatened.
 In general, boa constrictors are solitary snakes.